prith82003/2511Assignment1/blog.md

 communicableEntitiesInRange():
 When creating this function, I realised that it would be simple to just iterate through all the entities in the system and check if it can communicate with the entity that is passed in.
-In order to maintain code readability, I decided to create a helper file which contains a function that checks if two entities can communicate with each other.
-This way, I can just call this function in the function.

-Week 4:
+Week 5 (9 - 14 October):
 This week I decided to start on sendFile().
 This function required me to think about how the file would be sent from one device to another, how I could keep track of all the different file transfers and the different behaviours associated with each file transfer.
 I had already created FileReader/Writer classes but I recently realised integrating them into one class would make it more readable and concise.